Pumpenfabrik Wangen GmbH Purchasing Terms and Conditions

 13a.
 At the purchaser's request, the supplier shall submit a supplier declaration which meets the requirements of EC Regulation 1207/2001.
 These must be with the purchaser in good time and upon acceptance of the order at the latest.
 In the case of a long-term supplier declaration, the supplier must inform the purchaser of any changes to the originating status, without being prompted to do so, upon acceptance of the order.
 The actual country of origin must be specified on the delivery papers even where there is no eligibility for preferential customs treatment.

 13b.
-In accordance with Austrian, European, US and other applicable export and customs regulations, in the case of (re-)exports, the supplier shall inform the purchaser about any permit requirements.
+In accordance with German, Austrian, European, US and other applicable export and customs regulations, in the case of (re-)exports, the supplier shall inform the purchaser about any permit requirements.
 To this end, at the purchaser's request the supplier will provide the following information upon acceptance of an order and on every delivery note for the items concerned where said information is not already included in its quote:

 - ECCN (Export Control Classification Number) under US export law